Putin says Western attempt at global dominance will fail

-LONDON (AFP, REUTERS) - Russian President Vladimir Putin said on Wednesday (March 16) that the West would not succeed in what he called its attempt to achieve global dominance and dismember Russia.
+LONDON • Russian President Vladimir Putin yesterday said the West would not succeed in what he called its attempt to achieve global dominance and dismember Russia.

 If the West thought that Russia would step back, it did not understand Russia, Mr Putin said on the 21st day of the war against Ukraine.